Biological Sciences FAQs

 WHAT TYPES OF EQUIPMENT CAN I REQUEST?

 You may request funds to purchase small research equipment necessary for the proposed research but that would not be purchased in the normal course of your occupational duties.
+Instrumentation and equipment requests with costs less than $50,000.00 will be considered.
 The Research Committee does not fund standard computer packages, which are the responsibility of the individual’s School or College, or software that is a normal component of one’s office computer.

 HOW DO I KNOW WHETHER HUMAN SUBJECTS APPROVAL IS NEEDED?